tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 #### Checking in with yourself

 If I am hitting a bug, do I try to get help after an hour?
 Four hours?
 A day?
 At what point would it be irresponsible to get help and lose out on growing my skillset?
-At what would it be irresponsible to _not_ get assistance and get the problem solved?
+At what point would it be irresponsible to _not_ get assistance and get the problem solved?
 The question then becomes, how do I remember to ask myself these questions?
 For this, I would suggest leveraging some form of timeboxing or breaks.

 If you think a bug should take you two hours, consider setting a timer or calendar appointment.
 If you are still working after your estimated time, ask your self some questions: